uvaai/ml2/10 Module 1/30 Automation and Labour/content.md

 potentially solve, and also depends on the assumption that capitalism is the only viable economic system.

-However, countering these arguments would really just changes the subject to the advantages and disadvantges of UBI.
+However, countering these arguments would really just change the subject to the advantages and disadvantges of UBI.
 Implementing a UBI would just as a direct effect eliminate this potential problem of unemployment due to automation, but that is not the only reason to argue for a UBI.
 Considering